 Baked Pumpkin Pasta

 You might think of pumpkin pie, pumpkin bread, and pumpkin muffins, but how about pumpkin pasta?
 There are, of course, many things you can make using pumpkin.
-Mildly spiced, pumpkin makes a great addition to pasta, which it makes it a great option for a fall meal.
+Mildly spiced, pumpkin makes a great addition to pasta, which makes it a great option for a fall meal.
 Of course, if you want to add some heat, then up the spices a bit!